 Headache and Migraine Treatments

-The Dr. Diane® integrative team of brain health experts using her 5 Prong Approach, provides customized Headache and Migraine Treatments.
+Dr. Diane® and her team of Brain Health Experts use her 5 Prong Approach to provide customized Headache and Migraine Treatments.
 Dr. Diane® sees each person as a unique individual and knows that one method does not fit everyone.

 Foods that Can Trigger or Worsen Headaches